 The location in which your data resides is another key consideration when choosing a suitable cloud provider.
 Where your provider has data centres could be critical to your business requirements.
-If you’re moving to AWS, Azure or Goggle Cloud for instance, you might not know which region your data is in and you might never speak to anyone directly in support when you raise an issue.
+If you’re moving to AWS, Microsoft Azure or Google Cloud for instance, you might not know which region your data is in and you might never speak to anyone directly in support when you raise an issue.

 A provider that gives you choice and control over where your data is stored, processed and managed might be crucial, or, for less sensitive data, you might be quite happy not knowing where in the world it is.
 Transparency is important however in all aspects of your choice.

 How they move data around is also important.
 Sensitive data should be encrypted in transit and at rest to prevent unauthorised access.